Tech-Daniel/Tech-Daniel/README.md

 Full-Stack Software Developer
 --------------------------------

 I am a Full-Stack self-taught software developer with a strong foundation in multiple programming languages and experience with various technologies.
-Collaborative team player with a unique business background and a drive to continuously learn and improve.
+A collaborative team player with a unique business background, and a drive to continuously learn and improve.

 Check out my work on GitHub!